My report on the coroner’s findings

 Elly’s body had been transported over four days along dirt roads due to monsoonal flooding, with airports closed, prior to an initial autopsy in Maputo on 14th November 2016.
 Despite this prolonged transport and prior autopsy, Dr Klepp’s examination on 16th November revealed that the oral cavity and airways remained fully obstructed with sand.
 This persistence demonstrated that the sand was firmly lodged and physically impossible to have been inhaled accidentally.

 Dr Klepp emphasised that accidental aspiration of sand to this degree was not physically possible while lying flat on the firm surface depicted in the crime scene photograph.
-She also highlighted that it is a point that no sand sample was taken, which was a significant missed opportunity.
+She also highlighted that it is a point that no sand sample was taken from the body, which was a significant missed opportunity.
 Drawing on her extensive experience examining victims buried alive in mining accidents and structural collapses in South Africa, she stated that in her 44 years of practice she had never encountered airways so densely packed with sand, describing Elly’s case as the most severe she had ever seen.

 A primary witness at the crime scene observed that Elly’s mouth was so tightly packed with sand as to appear highly suspicious.
 Dr Klepp agreed with this observation: